qir-alliance/.github/workstreams/Runtime_Init_Finalize_EntryPoint_Workstream.md

 event systems.

 This workstream will define how QIR generators should mark a function as EntryPoint.
-QIR generators can mark exactly one function as `EntryPoint` via an LLVM attribute.
+QIR generators can mark **exactly one** function as `EntryPoint` via an LLVM attribute.
 The function can be described with any valid function name.
 If there aren't any functions marked as `EntryPoint` then a `main` function must be present to enable execution.
-For custom `EntryPoint` functions an appropriate LLVM Pass must be applied to introduce a `__start` or `__main` function that calls the original entry point function.
+For custom `EntryPoint` functions, an appropriate LLVM Pass must be applied to introduce a `__start` or `__main` function that calls the original entry point function.
+The workstream should also take into account the validity of return types for a custom `EntryPoint`.
+Likely, the return type should model some return status code (e.g. with an integer).
+This should be discussed in the workstream.
+The return of quantum execution results should be left as a topic for future workstreams.

+The utility of QIR code that lacks an `EntryPoint` function or `main` lies in its lowering to object code and archival into static or shared libraries.
+QIR can omit `main` or `EntryPoint` and can thereby enable a modular approach for the construction of quantum-classical applications.
+We leave this concept (modular QIR) for future workstreams, but the work done here should directly enable these modular capabilities.

 Use cases may exist whereby QIR code is generated with a custom EntryPoint and needs to be executed with custom command line arguments that should serve as